This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 A short walk from the Cutty Sark brings you to the National Maritime Museum, the largest maritime museum in the world and the UK’s foremost maritime collection.

-It is free to visit (unlike the Cutty Sark) and contains several galleries, some permanent and temporary exhibitions and a nice cafe.
+The National Maritime Museum is one of the best free things to do in Greenwich (unlike the Cutty Sark which has an admission fee) and contains several galleries, some permanent and temporary exhibitions and a nice cafe.

 The best bit for us is exploring the huge ships and galleons at the centre of the museum.
 The National Maritime Museum is also renowned for its school and children’s activities at half term.